Bayesian inference for aggregated Hawkes processes: Simulations

-Lastly, we compared the results from the temporal model (\cref{tab:sim_temporal} and \cref{sec: sim_t} and the spatio-temporal model (\cref{sec: sim_st}).
+Lastly, we compared the results from the temporal model (\cref{subsec: temporal sim}) and the spatio-temporal model (see \cref{sec: sim_st}).
 Incorporating the spatial locations leads to a reduction in bias and coverage closer to the nominal level, irrespective of the size of the time and space aggregation.
 In fact, the bias and efficiency loss observed for $\beta$ under large temporal aggregations in parameter set 2 is almost entirely mitigated when spatial information is available, even at coarse spatial bins.
-In terms of estimation efficiency, \cref{fig:compare_t_st} illustrates the CI length of the models' common parameters $\mu$, $\alpha$, $\beta$ across the simulated data sets under parameter 1 with $\Delta^t = 0,0.5,1,1.5$ and the coarsest space aggregation $\Delta^s = 1.5$.
-Even with coarsely aggregated spatial locations, the CI lengths of all parameters are much smaller based on the spatio-temporal model than based on the temporal model.
+In terms of estimation efficiency, even with coarsely aggregated spatial locations, the CI lengths of all parameters are much smaller based on the spatio-temporal model than based on the temporal model (\cref*{fig:compare_t_st}).
 This is true even when the event times are known exactly $(\Delta^t = 0)$.
 These results indicate that, if spatial information is available, incorporating it leads to more accurate estimation of the model parameters for the underlying Hawkes process, even when the location of the events is known at coarse levels.
 Our approach provides a framework to incorporate such coarse spatial information in the estimation procedure, and improve estimation efficiency.